Merryville High School

 Merryville High School is a K-12 school located in the town of Merryville, Louisiana.
 It is part of the Beauregard Parish School Board district and is one of 14 schools in Beauregard Parish.

-Kara Wynn serves as the principal, with Scott Cornes as the assistant principal.
-The mission statement of Merryville High School is: "Creating a learning community to empower tomorrow`s leaders.
-Coming together, learning together, empowers success together."
+Kara Wynn serves as the principal.

 Students

 The graduation rate for Merryville High School stands at 97%, surpassing the Beauregard Parish overall graduation rate of 93.9%.
 Among the 478 students, 48% are female and 52% are male.
 16% of the students are minorities, primarily African American, which is below the state average of 54%.
 There are 41 full-time teachers currently instructing at the school.
 The student-to-teacher ratio is 12:1, a ratio that has remained consistent for five years.
 In comparison, the Louisiana average student-to-teacher ratio is 16:1.

-Extracurricular activities

-Extracurricular activities include band, color guard, dance, cheer, and student council.

 Athletics

 Merryville High athletics competes in the LHSAA.
 The team mascot is a black Panther.

 Sports sponsored include football, softball, baseball, and basketball.